MiguelMSandin/radiolaria/curation_pipeline.md

 I have used as reference phylogenetic frameworks the last morpho-molecular classifications of **Acantharea** ([Decelle et al. 2012](https://www.sciencedirect.com/science/article/abs/pii/S1434461011000988)), **Collodaria** ([Biard et al. 2015](https://www.sciencedirect.com/science/article/pii/S1434461015000231)), **Nassellaria** ([Sandin et al. 2019](https://www.sciencedirect.com/science/article/pii/S143446101830110X)) and **Spumellaria** ([Sandin et al. 2021](https://www.sciencedirect.com/science/article/pii/S1434461021000158)).
 Following these phylogenetic works I have selected 2 to 4-6 representative sequences of each clade (both morphologically described and environmental) to build a reference alignment (in total 211 sequences), in order to gather the most important and detailed genetic diversity.
 Such sequences were manually selected due to their high quality and their length, comprising the full 18S rDNA gene (when available).
 As showed in the reference phylogenetic frameworks, the partial 28S (D1+D2) rDNA gene was also used and concatenated in order to increase phylogenetic signal.

 ### 1.1.
 Align sequences
-Sequences were aligned with MAFFT using the L-INS-i algorithm (‘--localpair’) and 1000 iterative refinement cycles for high accuracy:
+Sequences were aligned with MAFFT using the L-INS-i algorithm (`--localpair`) and 1000 iterative refinement cycles for high accuracy:
 ```
 mafft --localpair --maxiterate 1000 FILE > FILE_aligned
 ```